-Expanded Prerequisites: To do well in BIMM 120, students should have a strong background in general biology and organic chemistry.
+General Prerequisites: To do well in BIMM 120, students should have a strong background in general biology and organic chemistry.
 Students should know sophomore-level cell biology, molecular biology, genetics, and evolution.
-Students may need to review basic information on organic chemistry and biochemistry in the textbook Appendix 1: Reference and Review.
+Some students may find it useful to review basic information on organic chemistry, biochemistry, and cell biology in the textbook Appendix 1: Reference and Review.

-Class Schedule (approximate, topics may not match planned class periods or weeks)
+Class Schedule (approximate)